Hayop Ka!: Plot

 The following day, Iñigo flies with Nimfa back to Manila in a helicopter.
 They visit Iñigo's mother and give her the correct perfume, and Iñigo drives Nimfa back home.
-Roger angrily confronts Nimfa, after hearing the truth from Jhermelyn.
-Nimfa kicks Roger out of the house, feeling that sex is all he cares about.
+Roger angrily confronts Nimfa after hearing the truth from Jhermelyn.
+Nimfa kicks Roger out of the house, screaming that Roger never contributes to their relationship or lives.
 The next day, Nimfa arranges to meet Iñigo at the high-rise building where he works.
 Roger appears and attacks Iñigo's car, believing Iñigo to be inside it, but Iñigo's valet, a frog named Jerry, is the only one in the vehicle.
 Roger is placed in a prison cell, and Nimfa arranges for him to be released.
-She then visits Jerry in hospital.
+She then visits Jerry in the hospital.

 Nimfa travels to the countryside for an unannounced visit to her sister Linda and their mother.
-She discovers that Linda has not been going to school at all, and has a child by her partner Ramil.
+She discovers that Linda has not been going to school at all and has a child with her partner, Ramil.
 Upset at the lies, Nimfa abandons her family, returns to Batangas with Iñigo, and sleeps with him again.
-Feeling nauseous next morning, Nimfa checks in at a hospital and learns that she is nine weeks pregnant.
+Feeling nauseous the next morning, Nimfa checks in at a hospital and learns that she is nine weeks pregnant.
 As her affair with Iñigo lasted only three weeks, she realizes that Roger is the baby's father.
 She visits Jhermelyn and is stunned to see Roger coming out of Jhermelyn's shower.
 She calls a radio show to talk about her problems, and the show's host makes her rethink her decisions; Nimfa visits Iñigo's building to tell him about her pregnancy.
-Seeing him making out with Marie, the two females get into a fierce fight which Nimfa wins.
+Seeing him making out with Marie, the two women get into a fierce fight, which Nimfa wins.
 When Iñigo suggests they can share him, she mercilessly knocks him out of a window.

 After leaving the building, a recovered Jerry sees Nimfa and takes her to the stew kiosk for a meal, where they share some laughs, giving Nimfa the confidence to move forward.
-The credits sequence shows Nimfa struggling with making ends meet, giving birth to her illegitimate child, her mother and Linda coming back to support her, and Nimfa opening her own sari-sari store.
+The credits sequence shows Nimfa struggling with making ends meet, giving birth to her illegitimate child, her mother, Linda, and Ramil coming back to support her, and Nimfa opening her own sari-sari store.